Lionbridge: Roaring into the At-home Job Market

 Working for Lionbridge as an Internet Assessor means your status is that of an independent contractor which means you are responsible for the taxes.
 In terms of pay, their website does not offer much information.
 Some people posting on forums claim to make $14.50 an hour, but that could be for someone who has been with Lionbridge long term.

 You do need to keep tabs on the jobs you do and submit a monthly invoice.
 Just be sure your invoices are up to date since they do not seem to have a system to track your work on their site.
 So if you want to get paid, make sure to keep track of everything you do.
+(I’ve got a post that lists more companies and job likes this one.
+Check out, List of Companies Offering Search Engine Evaluator Jobs to see more options.)

 It is no quite clear how they pay their assessors—check, direct deposit, Paypal or something else.
 There is mention through one of their threads that residents of the United States will be charged a bank fee when receiving payment.
 Because the payment information is a bit vague, you may want to do some more research to find out how this important part of the work-at-home process works.
 After all, you do not want to work for free.